-Video generative models can simulate future scenarios, enabling embodied intelligent agents to understand, predict, and plan interactive behaviors by generating visual information that aligns with semantic and physical constraints.
-This enhances the agents’ capabilities within the perception–decision–action loop.
-Gen2Act~\cite{Gen2Act} introduces a zero-shot framework that generates human operation videos using a video generation model trained on large-scale internet data.
-These videos are then translated into executable robot actions via a policy model, addressing the challenge of generalizing to unseen objects and novel tasks.
-AVDC~\cite{AVDC} leverages a video diffusion model to synthesize hallucinated videos of robots performing actions.
-It extracts dense correspondences via optical flow within the synthesized video and combines them with initial depth estimates to regress rigid transformations of the target scene or object, thereby inferring robot actions.
-RoboMaster~\cite{fu2025learningvideogenerationrobotic} generates robot manipulation videos through collaborative trajectory control.
+\textbf{Embodied Artificial Intelligence.} Video generative models can simulate future scenarios, enabling embodied agents to understand, predict, and plan interactive behaviors by generating visual information that aligns with semantic and physical constraints.
+This enhances the agents' capabilities within the perception–decision–action loop.
+Gen2Act~\citep{Gen2Act} introduces a framework that uses video generation model to generate human operation videos.
+These videos are translated into executable robot actions via a policy model, addressing the challenge of generalizing to unseen objects and novel tasks.
+AVDC~\citep{AVDC} leverages video diffusion model to synthesize hallucinated videos of robots performing actions.
+It extracts dense correspondences via optical flow within the synthesized video and combines them with initial depth estimates, thereby inferring robot actions.
+RoboMaster~\citep{fu2025learningvideogenerationrobotic} generates robot manipulation videos through collaborative trajectory control.
 It addresses the feature entanglement problem in multi-object interaction by decomposing the process into three stages and integrating object embeddings with appearance and shape perception.
-This\&That~\cite{wang2024language} enhances robot planning and execution by generating task videos conditioned on both language and gestures.
+This\&That~\citep{wang2024language} enhances robot planning and execution by generating task videos conditioned on both language and gestures.
 Compared to language-only methods, this multimodal approach enables more accurate interpretation of user intentions.